uspssavingsniche

 Optimizing for Cubic Pricing

 If Cubic Pricing is consistently your cheapest option, it's worth optimizing your packaging to stay in the lowest possible tier.
-Switching from a 10 by 8 by 6 box to a 9 by 7 by 5 box might drop you from Tier 3 to Tier 2, saving a dollar or more per shipment.
+Switching from a 10 by 8 by 6 box to a 9 by 7 by 5 box might drop you from Tier 3 to Tier 2, which lowers the price of every shipment in that lane.
 At volume, that adds up.

 Right-sizing packaging — using the smallest box that safely fits your product — always saves money, but it matters even more with Cubic Pricing because the pricing tiers create specific thresholds where a slightly smaller box costs meaningfully less.
 Investing in a few custom box sizes that sit just below tier boundaries is one of the highest-ROI packaging decisions a small shipper can make.